KeyboardKit/website/pages/pro.md

 {% include grids/licenses.html %}

-Licenses are currently purchased using your preferred method of payment (Bank Transfer, Xoom etc.).
+Licenses are purchased using your preferred method of payment (Bank Transfer, Xoom etc.).
 Just [send an e-mail](mailto:{{site.email}}?subject=KeyboardKit License) and we'll discuss your needs.

 ## License Information